Cognigy/Documentation/docs/en/docs/ai/resources/manage/packages.md

 To export multiple resources as a package, follow these steps:

 1. Go to the Cognigy.AI interface.
 2. In the left-side menu, navigate to **Settings > Packaging**.
-3. On the **Packages** page, go to the section that corresponds to your resource.
-For example, if you want to export a Flow, go to the Flow section.
-For quick searching, you can use the search bar.
+3. On the **Packages** page, select resources from the list by activating the checkboxes next to the specific resources or resource types.
+For example, if you want to export all existing flows within an agent, choose the Flows resource type.
+Alternatively, if you intend to export a larger set of resources, activate the checkbox next to the Select Resources for Export option.
+Then, deactivate the checkbox next to the resources you do not want to export.
-4. Select a resource from the list by activating the checkboxes next to the chosen resource types, for example, Flows, Lexicons, or Playbooks or select specific resources.
-5. Click **Next**.
-6. On the **Package Configuration** page, in the **Package Name** field, edit the existing name or leave it as is.
-7. Click **Export**.
-8. Wait for the package creation to complete.
-Once the process finishes, a **Download Export** link with the package name will appear on the page.
-9. Download the package by clicking the link with the package name.
-The package will be automatically downloaded to your computer.
-10. Click **Start Over** to return to the page with the selection of resources for export.

-### Export All Available Resources

-To export all Available Resources as a package within your Agent, follow these steps:

-1. Go to the Cognigy.AI interface.
-2. In the left-side menu, navigate to **Settings > Packaging**.
-3. On the **Packages** page, activate the checkbox next to the Select Resources for Export option.
 4. Click **Next**.
 5. On the **Package Configuration** page, in the **Package Name** field, edit the existing name or leave it as is.
 6. Click **Export**.